intelowlproject/IntelOwl/docs/source/Contribute.md

 - [dns.py](https://github.com/intelowlproject/IntelOwl/blob/master/api_app/visualizers_manager/visualizers/dns.py)
 - [yara.py](https://github.com/intelowlproject/IntelOwl/blob/master/api_app/visualizers_manager/visualizers/yara.py)

-### Hot to add a new Ingestor
-1. Put the module in the `ingestors` directory
-2. Remember to use `_monkeypatch()` in its class to create automated tests for the new ingestor.
-This is a trick to have tests in the same class of its ingestor.
-3. Create the configuration inside django admin in `Ingestors_manager/IngestorConfigs` (* = mandatory, ~ = mandatory on conditions)
-   1. *Name: specific name of the configuration
-   2. *Python module: <module_name>.<class_name>
-   3. *Description: description of the configuration
-   4. *Config:
-      1. *Queue: celery queue that will be used
-      2. *Soft_time_limit: maximum time for the task execution
-   5. *Playbook to Execute: Playbook that **will** be executed on every IOC retrieved
-   6. *Schedule: Crontab object that describes the schedule of the ingestor.
-You are able to create a new clicking the `plus` symbol.
+### How to share your plugin with the community

-4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
+To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new ingestor (you will find it under `api_app/ingestors_manager/migrations`).
+   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer (you will find it under `api_app/YOUR_PLUGIN_manager/migrations`).
+The script will create the following models:
+      1. PythonModule
+      2. AnalyzerConfig
+      3. Parameter
+      4. PluginConfig

-   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin IngestorConfig <new_visualizer_name>`
+   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin AnalyzerConfig <new_analyzer_name>`

+Add the new analyzer in the lists in the docs: [Usage](./Usage.md).
+Also, if the analyzer provides additional optional configuration, add the available options here: [Advanced-Usage](./Advanced-Usage.html#analyzers-with-special-configuration)

+In the Pull Request remember to provide some real world examples (screenshots and raw JSON results) of some successful executions of the analyzer to let us understand how it would work.

 ## How to add a new Playbook